 - Encourage creativity, extracurricular activities: Encouraging, not pushing, your daughter to get involved in something she has interest in could be a good way to break her social media addiction.
 It gives her something else to focus on.

-If your daughter is struggling with her social media addiction and traditional therapy isn’t working, a residential treatment center could be the next step.
+If your daughter is struggling with her social media overuse and traditional therapy isn’t working, a residential treatment center could be the next step.
 Solstice RTC is a treatment center for older teen girls struggling with issues, such as depression, anxiety, trauma, substance abuse or social media addiction.
 We use comprehensive, evidence-based therapy to help families reconnect and heal.